MD (Doctor of Medicine): Course, Admission 2024, Fees, Eligibility, Entrance Exam, Colleges, Scope

 What after MD?

-After completing an MD degree, graduates can not only call themselves an MBBS/MD, however, they can also opt for some amazing career prospects.
+After completing an MD degree, graduates can not only call themselves an MBBS/MD, but they can also opt for some amazing career prospects.
 MD has better career prospects in the long run.
-There are lot of career opportunities after pursuing MD degree in India and abroad.
-Graduate can join government hospitals, private hospitals or practice as an individual.
-Candidates can also apply for the civil service examinations after completing their MD course.
+There are a lot of career opportunities after pursuing an MD degree in India and abroad.

-Careers Opportunities after MD
+Career Opportunities after MD

-Doctor: A doctor diagnoses health issues and maintains the health and well-being of my patients.
+Doctor: A doctor diagnoses health issues and maintains the health and well-being of their patients.
 He or she is a trained professional in the field of medicine and has expertise in diagnosing, treating, and preventing injuries, illnesses, and various medical conditions.

 Surgeon: A surgeon performs surgical procedures to diagnose, treat, and manage various medical conditions.
 A surgeon is a specialised physician who has comprehensive knowledge and training in surgical techniques and procedures.